An open letter to the graduating class of 2021

 As the nutrients are devoured, the fuzzy bacteria completely fill the dish.
 And then finally, when the nutrients are depleted, the colony dies off.

 Global warming,- is a real thing.

 Habitat destruction,- is a real thing.

 Are we no better than a dish full of mindless bacteria, gobbling up our resources, and expanding?
 Until there is nothing left?

 The adults of my generation, just like every generation before us, are spending our days sitting on a set of railroad tracks with our heads down.
 We are looking at our phones, checking our graphs to see how our stocks are doing, plotting our next move, planning our retirement, paying our bills, mowing our lawns and trimming our hedges, and all-in all, doing well in keeping up with the Joneses.

 Presently using our charts and graphs to determine how we can maximize earnings during covid.

 Should I buy?,- or should I sell?

 And all the while, there is a headlight of a train that has appeared in the distance.
 It’s just a faint twinkling-star kind of light at the moment; a bit far away.
-And with a few drips of water from a melting glacier,.. (going plink,.. plink,.. plink,..), and a few photographs in a magazine of a lonely, isolated polar bear living out his life in some faraway land of melting ice,.. there’s nothing really to worry about.
-It’s all too distant.
+And with a few drips of water from a melting glacier,.. (going plink, plink, plink,..), and a few photographs in a magazine of some solitary polar bear struggling to survive in some distant, faraway land where the ice is melting all around,.. there’s nothing really to worry about.
+It’s all too far away.
 The train is only a faint tremor in the ground at our feet.